persado/iometer/README.md

  * --filesize=<..> the amount of MB to generate for each reader/writer, default is 2GB.
  * --buffersize=<..> the amount (in bytes) for the data to use, default is 4096 bytes (1 page).

-Note: the total filesize used (shown when the application is running) should exceed the amount of RAM on the machine tested by _at least 40%_ otherwise the result will not be accurate.
+Note: the total filesize used (shown when the application is running) should exceed the amount of RAM on the machine tested by _at least twice_ otherwise the result will not be accurate.
 Examples for correct usage:
  * Machine with 4 CPU-cores and 8GB RAM (e.g. MacBook Pro 2011, 8GB RAM) use: --filesize=2048 (16GB test files)
  * Machine with 8 CPU-cores and 16GB RAM (e.g. MacBook Pro Retina 16GB) use: --filesize=4096 (64GB test files)